Rnen/AdminToolbox/Documentation/README.md

-# Welcome to the AdminToolbox wiki!
+# Welcome to the AdminToolbox Documentation!

 Pages can be found on the right of the screen

-### Feel free to contribute to this wiki :smile:
+### Feel free to contribute to this :smile:
-> I'm actually really terrible at updating this, so any help is greatly appriciated
+> I'm actually really terrible at writing documentation, so any help is greatly appriciated

 ***
-### Different pages can be found in the navigation menu on the right.
+### Different pages can be found in the subfolders here.